At the Vitra Design Museum on view the Architecture of the Collective

 As price of dwellings in large cities continues to rise, the “housing question” has become an increasingly serious problem in the last years.
 Since conventional solutions to affordable housing seem to be unable to give an answer to a large part of the population, architects and planners must adopt a new approach apt to deal with novel forms of living and working, for example by creating spaces and household goods which can be shared among many individuals.

 The exhibition “Together!
-The New Architecture of the Collective” investigates this global phenomenon though an array of projects from Europe, Asia, and the United States.
+The New Architecture of the Collective” investigates this global phenomenon, by the menas of a number of projects from Europe, Asia, and the United States.

 An overview of the most recent housing designs, many characterized by a blurred boundary between private and urban space, between personal and public realms.